sumfish/music-timbre-transfer-demo/index.md

-This is the demo page for [Semi-supervised Many-to-many music timbre transfer](https://github.com/sumfish/music-style-transfer)
+This is the demo page for [Semi-supervised Many-to-many Music Timbre Transfer](https://github.com/sumfish/music-style-transfer)

 ## Abstract